 About Me & My Site

 Thank you so much for visiting my site!
-My name is Amanda Holstein and I’m a single 26 year-old who just moved from San Francisco, CA to New York City!
+My name is Amanda Holstein and I’m a 26 year-old who just moved from San Francisco, CA to New York City!
 I grew up just outside NYC and moved out west after graduating from Emory University in 2010 because I always felt like I was a California girl at heart.
-I currently work for Federated Media Publishing, helping some of my favorite online publishers do what they love full time through exciting and creative content marketing campaigns.
+I have a dog, a black lab mix named Auggie Doggie, and live in a one bedroom in the West Village.
+Currently I’m working on my blog full-time!

 I launched Advice from a Twenty Something in July 2012 as a modern advice column for the everyday, stylish girl.
-There are tons of fashion blogs out there right now, but my site is a place for the everyday woman to ask questions and find tips on all aspects of their lives – from fashion & beauty, to love, relationships, and even their careers.
-Advice from a Twenty Something is a stylish and aesthetically pleasing destination written by an honest and down-t0-earth point of view.
+People don’t really tell you just how difficult your twenties can be, so I wanted to provide a resource for everyday women where they can ask questions and find tips on all aspects of their lives – from fashion & beauty, to love, relationships, and even their careers.
+Advice from a Twenty Something is a stylish and aesthetically advice column destination written by an honest and down-t0-earth point of view.
+Advice from a Twenty Something is a stylish and aesthetically pleasing advice column written from an honest and down-to-earth point of view.
 I hope you enjoy!

 Why Ask a Twenty-Something for Advice?